srstevenson/nb-clean/README.md

   short form `-c`.
 - To preserve notebook metadata (such as language version) use `--preserve-notebook-metadata` or the short form `-n`.
+- To remove all notebook metadata use `--remove-all-notebook-metadata` or the short form `-M`.

 For example, to clean a notebook whilst preserving notebook metadata: